KitwareMedical/lungair-web-application/lungair/README.md

    We assume that the FHIR server is now running and listening at port 3000.
 2. Edit `lungair/fhir-sandbox-config/lungair_data_source.json` and set `data_file_path` to point to the LungAIR NICU data table.
    If you do not have this table, then simply set `data_file_path` to be `null` to enable synthetic data generation.
-   This purpose of the synthetic data is only to demo the software interface.
+   The purpose of the synthetic data is only to demo the software interface.
 With the synthetic data option, you may also customize the patient IDs by setting `id_list` to the be the desired list of ID values.
 3. Populate the FHIR server with the data from the table:
    ```bash